foreverphoenix/the-phoenix-flavour/content/embers/module-1/lesson-2.md

 ## Overview

-**Welcome to Lesson 2.**

 - The Skyrim Script Extender and its significance.
 - Skyrim SE updates and how to update-proof your installation.
 - The root and data folder, and the differences between them.
-- MO2's virtual file system and how it works.
+- MO2's virtual file system and (roughly) how it works.
 - Installation of the Script Extender and related mods.
-- How to keep your MO2 mod order clean and well-organised.

 ## The Skyrim Script Extender